-In this Business English lesson you will learn some of key financial idioms poor we use in English to describe people that are not in the best shape economically.
+In this Business English lesson you will learn some of key English Finance idioms about being poor that we use in English to describe people that are not in the best shape economically.

 Unfortunately, not every person is able to find financial stability.

 In fact, more and more people in developed countries are falling on hard times.

 Economic recession and shrinking job markets make it harder and harder for people to make ends meet.

 Not to mention falling or stagnant salaries and the fact that it is not easy to find a well-paid job these days.